-This book does far more than the cover implies.
+How Do You Make A Baby? does far more than the cover implies.
 The title question is comprehensively answered in a straightforward manner.
 Playful images lighten the heavy load of information.

 ‘Making a baby begins with love’.
 While the emphasis is on hetero-sexual parents-to-be, loving same-sex couples are also shown.
-Likewise, Fiske’s illustrations depict people of many different races.
+Likewise, Anna Fiske‘s illustrations depict people of many different races.
 She presents the biological facts without prurience or coyness.

 We witness each stage of the process of the growth of a baby – from conception through gestation to birth.
 The ease and difficulties of conceiving are addressed very simply.
 We learn about in-vitro fertilization and adoption, although not surrogacy.
 Birthing is shown as difficult (check out the Mums’ expressions) but worth the effort!
 Interestingly, multiple births do not feature, and little readers who are twins, triplets or more, might need some extra information.